DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 </figure>
  <p></p>

-lets rewrite the target and expend the operation (fig. 3.2).
+Lets rewrite the target and expend the operation (fig. 3.2).
 Its just a more efficient way of saying that we want to obtain the Q-value for the State *S'* and the action that results in the maximum Q-value among all possible action from that state.
 We can see that the arg max operation can easily make an mistake, specially in the early stages when the estimations are not yet sophisticated and the Q-Value is still evolving.
 The accuracy of our Q-values depends a lot of what actions have been tried and which neighboring states have been explored.
 This results in an overestimate of Q-values since we always pick the maximum among a set of noisy numbers.

 <figure>
  <img src="./img/DoubleDQN_expanded.png" width="350" alt="DoubleDQN" />